Bariatric Surgery, Obesity Surgery, Weight Loss Surgery

 Routine medications can be recommenced as directed in the post operative phase and any blood thinning agents that patients were previously taking will also be recommenced as directed by the medical team.

-Many patients will be directed to take a PPI (Proton Pump Inhibitor) such as Nexium, Somac or Losec for a certain period after surgery to reduce stomach acid production.
+All patients will be directed to take a PPI (Proton Pump Inhibitor) such as Nexium, Somac or Losec for a certain period after surgery to reduce stomach acid production therefore providing a more optimal environment for internal joins to heal.

 Weight Loss Surgery Post Operative Diet